Certification Requirements, Training & Employment Growth

 AccreditedSchoolsOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.

-Best College for Medical Assisting in Missouri in 2017
+Best College for Medical Assisting in Missouri

 To be considered for this ranking, schools were required to meet the following criteria:

 - Accredited at the institutional level

 - Minimum of 1 bachelor’s or master’s degree in subject area for 4-year schools